07akioni/lyla/README.md

    */
   HTTP = 'HTTP',
   /**
    * Request `options` is not valid.
-It's not a response error.
+It's not a response error */
-   */
   BAD_REQUEST = 'BAD_REQUEST'
 }